mmesim/array_detection/local_similarity/README.md

 ## Execute
 Edit the parameter file.
 Double check that the path is correct.
 Type "array_detection" in the command window.

-parameter.m, array_detection.m & src should be at the same directory.
+parameter.m, array_detection.m & src should be in the same directory.
 Waveforms can be anywhere.